Sam Lutzker

 Biography

 Sam is a collaborative researcher who engages community partners in projects that seek to have a public impact.
 As part of the After Echo Park Lake Research Collective (based at the UCLA Luskin Institute on Inequality & Democracy), he co-authored a widely cited policy report on the mass displacement of unhoused people from Echo Park Lake, as well as an article in Radical Housing Journal and an op-ed in the San Francisco Chronicle.
-More recently, Sam co-authored a policy report on homelessness in recreational vehicles (i.e., RVs) in San José, CA with Graham Pruss and the Lived Experience Advisory Board of Silicon Valley.
-He was a co-founder of Palms Unhoused Mutual Aid and has written about state- and city-level homeless policies for the Los Angeles Times and Knock LA
+More recently, Sam co-authored a policy report based on a survey of homelessness in recreational vehicles for the City of San José, CA with Graham Pruss and the Lived Experience Advisory Board of Silicon Valley.
+He was a founding member of Palms Unhoused Mutual Aid and has written about state- and city-level homeless policies in the Los Angeles Times and Knock LA

-At UCLA, Sam co-founded the Urban Sociology Working Group, for which he serves as a coordinator.
+At UCLA, Sam co-founded and coordinates the Urban Sociology Working Group.
 He enjoys mentoring undergraduates who are engaged in research on a variety of topics.

-Prior to graduate school, Sam was a project coordinator at Columbia University’s INCITE, where he worked on “Facing Whiteness” and other projects.
+Prior to graduate school, Sam was a project coordinator at Columbia University’s Interdisciplinary Center for Innovative Theory and Empirics (INCITE), where he coordinated “Facing Whiteness” and other projects.
 As a Princeton in Asia fellow, he worked as a university English teacher in Wuhan, China, and he later became a non-profit consultant in Beijing.
-He received his B.A. in Sociology with a minor in East Asian Studies from Columbia University.
+He received his B.A. in Sociology and East Asian Studies from Columbia University.

-Sam loves mountain biking and eating his way through LA with friends.
-You can find his (sometimes interesting) rants on Twitter.
+When not engaged in research or teaching, Sam loves outdoor exercise and eating his way through LA with friends.

 Degrees